Opentrons/Protocols/protocols/1515-neogen/README.md

     * Plate filling

 ## Description
-This protocol performs performs standard liquid transfer from a 12-row trough to a user specified number of custom 96-well deep plates.
+This protocol performs standard liquid transfer from a 12-row trough to a user specified number of custom 96-well deep plates.
 The entire protocol uses the same tips throughout the process.
 The protocol can handle volumes from 5-300µl assuming the user has both p50 and p300 Opentrons electronic pipettes.

 ---